grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 A couple of caveats:

 - It typically takes a few minutes after Grafana Mimir starts to display meaningful metrics in the dashboards.
-- Since in this setup Grafana Mimir is running without any ingress gateway, query-scheduler or memcached, the related panels are all expected to be empty.
+- Because this tutorial runs Grafana Mimir without any ingress gateway, query-scheduler, or memcached, the related panels are expected to be empty.

 To learn more about the Grafana configuration you can look at the [Mimir datasource](http://localhost:9000/datasources).